 Honesty precludes seeking, providing, or receiving any form of unauthorized assistance on tests or any type of assignment.
 It requires giving credit through appropriate citation to the author of materials used in written or oral assignments.

-The full Student Standard of Conduct is available on the Web and in the student planner.
+The full Student Standard of Conduct is available on the Web.
 By registering for a class at UMSL, students agree to follow this standard of integrity.